lxgr-linux/buildaur/README.md

       -url              : Installs a package from a given git-repository<br>
       -asp              : Builds a package from source using asp (usefull for archlinux arm)<br>
       --clear           : Cleanes build dir<br>
-      -v|--version      : Displays version of this program<br>
+      -v|--version      : Displays the version of this program<br>
-      -l|--license      : Displays license of this program<br>
+      -l|--license      : Displays the license of this program<br>
       --make-chroot     : Creates a chroot dir which can be used for building packages<br>

    Additional options for -S,-R,-Syu,-asp:<br>
       n                 : Doesn't ask questions<br>